ipfs/js-ipfs-repo-migrations/README.md

 The `node_modules` of the migration should be committed to the repo to ensure that the dependencies are resolved even in far future, when the package might be removed from registry.

+#### Integration with js-ipfs

+When new migration is created, the repo version in [`js-ipfs-repo`](https://github.com/ipfs/js-ipfs-repo) should be updated with the new version.
+After releasing the updated version of `js-ipfs-repo` this version should be propagated into `js-ipfs` together with updated version of this package.

 #### Tests

 If migration affects working of any of the following functionality, it has to provide tests for the following functions